Reuben Kadish: Cooper Union period

-Once that dramatic transformation was made, Kadish moved his family back to New York City, renting out his land to tenant farmers and starting a new career.
-He taught design at the Newark School of Fine and Industrial Arts, the Brooklyn Museum of Art School and finally in 1960, began his long association with the Cooper Union in Manhattan as a professor of art history and sculpture.
+Kadish eventually moved his family back to New York City, leasing out his farm to tenant farmers and embarking on a teaching career.
+He taught design at the Newark School of Fine and Industrial Art and at the Brooklyn Museum Art School before joining the faculty of Cooper Union in Manhattan in 1960, where he taught art history and sculpture until his retirement.